Find your “can do” attitude

 Most of all, her mistakes continue to be reframed.
 Although focusing on all that went wrong is still her initial response, Sue doesn’t dwell there for too long.
 Gaining insight from mistakes requires effort at first.
 Sue’s expertise will steadily grow since she is now willing to stretch herself.

 Yes, some lessons are more costly than others.
 Her mission to excel opens the door to new opportunities.
-Sue’s business is steadily growing.
+Sue’s accounting practice steadily grows.
 Now that she’s stopped avoiding mistakes, she can get out of her own way and enjoy the process.